vllab-cau/vllab-cau.github.io/_pages/cv.md

 Email: eunwoo (at) cau.ac.kr

 -------
 Eunwoo Kim is an associate professor in the School of Computer Science and Engineering and the Department of Artificial Iintelligence at Chung-Ang University, Seoul, Korea.
-Before that, he was a postdoctoral researcher at University of Oxford (Advisor: [Philip H.S.
+Before that, he was a postdoctoral researcher at University of Oxford (Advisor: Prof. [Philip H.S.
 Torr](https://torrvision.com/people/)).
-He received the Ph.D. degree in the Department of Electrical Engineering and Computer Science at Seoul National University in 2017 (Advisor: [Songhwai Oh](https://rllab.snu.ac.kr/people/songhwai-oh)).
+He received the Ph.D. degree in the Department of Electrical Engineering and Computer Science at Seoul National University in 2017 (Advisor: Prof. [Songhwai Oh](https://rllab.snu.ac.kr/people/songhwai-oh)).

 -------